comed-ian/CTF-Writeups/RITSEC-2021/README.md

 }
 ~~~

-It does not seem intially feasible to compute whether the tree is Eulerian simply by the number of edges and vertices, which is printed out to the console with each prompt.
+It does not seem initially feasible to compute the 'Y' or 'N' answer simply using the total number of edges and vertices, which are printed out to the console with each prompt.
 However, this loop only executes `NQUIZ = 5` times.
 Thus, brute forcing the answer will work one of every `2^5 = 32` times.
 Furthermore, some fuzzing was performed to understand whether there is an implicit bias toward 'Y' or 'N'.
-Results of thousands of iterations show that the correct answer is 'N'  more than 3x as often.
+Results of thousands of iterations show that the correct answer is 'N'  approximately 3x as often as 'Y'.
 This can be rationalized by understanding that `bruh` is set to false if *any* of the vertices has an even degree.
 Since each graph is generated randomly with 2-10 vertices and (V(V-1))/2 edges, there is logically a much better chance that the `bruh` variable is false.

 After a few lucky guesses (`N-N-N-Y-N` seemed to be a lucky winning combination), `vuln()` was called.
 Here the binary prints the address of `system()` and prompts for user input, retrieving it with `fgets()`.
 While `fgets()` is a safer function than its vulnerable cousin `gets()`, the program has a clear overflow vulnerability by reading in 400 bytes into a 100 byte buffer.
 Disassembly shows that the buffer is actually set to `0x70 = 112` bytes, but still clearly vulnerable to overflow.
-This allows for RIP control and a rop chain that uses gadgets in both the binary and libc, since the address to `system` can be used to calculate libc's base address during execution.
-A snippet from `baby_graph_solver.py` is included below showing the calculation.
+This allows for RIP control and a ROP chain that uses gadgets in both the binary and libc, since the address to `system` can be used to calculate libc's base address during execution.
+A snippet from `babygraph_solver.py` is included below showing the calculation.

 ~~~python
 # receive the system pointer from binary output